abrensch/brouter/docs/users/android_advanced.md

 ## Routing via _file interface_

 The other option is using the BRouter app to calculate a route.
-This is the prefered option when calculating long-distance-routes that would not finish within the 60 seconds timout if calculated via the _service interface_.
+This is the preferred option when calculating long-distance-routes that would not finish within the 60 seconds timeout if calculated via the _service interface_.

 To do this, start the BRouter app, select two or more waypoints and then start the route calculation.
 BRouter reads waypoints from the `import` folder